The World Handicap System (WHS) is now in use and every golfer needs to understand its impact on handicapping.

 Playing Conditions Calculation

-The adjustment will however be conservative in nature.
+The adjustment is however conservative in nature.
 In easy conditions it may adjust the gross score for the round by 1, or increase the gross by up to 3 in tough conditions.

 No “Competition” handicap status, “C” status